Donotalo/playground-8bjr8a2j/lessons/lesson04.md

 ## Build

 U-Boot `v2022.10` won't compile with binutils `v2.39`.
 The reason and relevant Linux kernel patch can be found [here](https://lore.kernel.org/all/20221002172525.GD3044094@bill-the-cat/t/).
-In `v2023.01` of U-Boot the patch is availe so let's update the file `arch/riscv/Makefile` to bring the patch in the working directory:
+In `v2023.01` of U-Boot the patch is available so let's update the file `arch/riscv/Makefile` to bring the patch in the working directory:
 ```
 git checkout v2023.01 arch/riscv/Makefile
 ```